 You need to immediately crawl up into the attic space above the garage, move the insulation out of the way and cut out the plastic vapor barrier from between each of the trusses.
 You can replace the insulation once you get the plastic out of the way.

 Be sure you have plenty of roof ventilation, I suggest several turbine roof vents, to adequately provide lots of air movement through the attic of the garage.
 Be sure you have plenty of soffit ventilation so cold, dry air can be brought up into the attic space as the turbines exhaust the water vapor.

 The water vapor generated by the melting snow off your cars and that created by the propane heater needs to exit the attic space before it can condense on the underside of the roof sheathing.
 Turbine vents moving in the wind up in Minnesota will do a fantastic job.

-Keep in mind that the vent-free propane heater you’re using is one of the culprits in this case.
+The vent-free propane heater you’re using is creating water vapor that's causing the condensation.
 When you burn any fossil fuel like propane, water vapor is a by-product of the combustion process.
 You’re pumping lots of water vapor into the air inside your garage when the heater is operating.
 Add that to all the meltwater that undoubtedly comes off your cars, and you can see that this water needs someplace to go.

 The vapor barriers you installed on the walls and ceiling are keeping the water vapor trapped inside the garage.
 You want a vapor barrier on the walls, but not the ceiling.
 The water vapor will readily pass through the ceiling drywall and the insulation on its way outdoors.